-But what I really like is skating on natural water sources, such as lakes or the sea.
+But what I really like is outdoor ice skating in natural water sources, such as lakes or the sea.
 It’s riskier and requires more preparation and knowledge, but it is also much more rewarding.
-Imagine sliding through the steel ice on the lake surrounded by the forest or having kilometres of frozen seawater to skate on the fjord!
+Imagine sliding through the steel ice on the lake surrounded by the forest or having kilometers of frozen seawater to skate on the fjord!

 - Fjord water between Sandvika and Fornebu (NOT the whole area)

 Outdoor ice skating on the frozen sea and frozen lakes in Norway – safety

 Before you step on the frozen lake or sea, you need to take safety precautions.
 Falling into ice-cold water is surely unpleasant, but can also be health- and life-threatening, so always go prepared.